lonnie-nguyen/JSON-java-private/README_ProjMileston2.md

 Two additional ones for added to check if an empty or null path has been added by user We could have further added one to check for a wrong path, but after discussion with the TA, decided to assume that a correct path will be given.
+To run the tests, we used the IDE IntelliJ
+Test methods that have been added have the signature: shouldReturnCorrectSubObject shouldReplaceCorrectSubObject shouldThrowExceptionOnEmptyPathOverloadedOne shouldThrowExceptionOnEmptyPathOverloadedTwo